HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 	- Download Copy of Application Code Repository git clone https://github.com/HealthRex/CDSS.git

-  - Export PythonPath to use medinfo module (linux)
+  - Python Modules and Exporting PythonPath to use medinfo module (linux)

-The import statement combines two operations; it searches for the named module, then it binds the results of that search to a name in the local scope.
+      - The import statement combines two operations; it searches for the named module, then it binds the results of that search to a name in the local scope.
-When a module is first imported, Python searches for the module in the current path and if found, it creates a module object 1, initializing it.
+      - When a module is first imported, Python searches for the module in the current path and if found, it creates a module object 1, initializing it.
-If the named module cannot be found, a ModuleNotFoundError is raised.
-Python can look for modules in the PYTHONPATH once you set it like  above.
+      - If the named module cannot be found, a ModuleNotFoundError is raised.

-  	???
-Worth a little explanation here about how Python finds local code modules and packages to import.
-  	There is also a teaching opportunity here about use of environment variables, like the PYTHONPATH to have people access and setup their dev environment...
-  	Try copying back from AWS Dev starter workshop
-  	???
+      - Python can look for modules in the PYTHONPATH
+      - use (can use 'pwd' to get path attributes [your_directory])

             export PYTHONPATH=/[your_directory]/CDSS/

-       (can use 'pwd' to get path attributes)
+      - then type in 'python' in the command line to open the python shell python
+      - import medinfo to confirm you can import the CDSS modules
              >>> import medinfo

-       this confirms you can import the CDSS modules
+      - Exit out of python shell
              >>> quit()

-       to exit python
-       Now you can change your directory to the devworkshop in our repo
+      - Change your directory to the devworkshop in our repo

             cd CDSS/scripts/DevWorkshop/GoogleCloudPlatform

 == Testing and Running (Batch) Processes ==
 On GCP Linux Server:

   - First run this command to see the expected print.
-It will just print out a progress indicator every second for N iterations.
+  - Prints out a progress indicator every second for N iterations.
 (This should print out a progress indicator and finish after 10 seconds)

         python sleep_loop.py 10

-  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish...??? python sleep_loop.py 1000
+  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish...???

+        python sleep_loop.py 1000

-       (This should print out a progress indicator and would finish after 1000 seconds, but you can just Ctrl+C to quit it, while we now examine how you might manage long compute processes)
+  - (This should print out a progress indicator and would finish after 1000 seconds, but you can just Ctrl+C to quit it, while we now examine how you might manage long compute processes)

+- Running Background Processes

   - Run this next version of the command, but run the process in the background (ending &) and continue even if you logoff (nohup = "no hangup").
-  So you can start a long process and just let the server continue to work on it, without requiring you to keep your (laptop) client computer logged in.
+  - So you can start a long process and just let the server continue to work on it, without requiring you to keep your (laptop) client computer logged in.
-  Any error messages, progress indicators, or other text that you normally see in the console window will be redirected (&>) to the specified log file (progress.log)
+  - Any error messages, progress indicators, or other text that you normally see in the console window will be redirected (&>) to the specified log file (progress.log)

       nohup python -u sleep_loop.py 1000 &> progress.log &

-- to see progress.log updates use the 'cat' command which in this case can display text files on screen cat progress.log
+  - to see progress.log updates use the 'cat' command which in this case can display text files on screen

+      cat progress.log

 - Check on the progress of the process you have running in the background